 Introduction

-Your 2026 coaching goal shouldn’t be a trophy.
+Your 2026 coaching goal should not be a trophy.

 I know that sounds counterintuitive.
 We all want to win.

-But if trophies are your primary measure, you’re missing what actually matters in youth football.
+But if trophies are your primary measure, you are missing what actually matters in youth football.

 The Traditional Measures